Blood Pressure Monitoring At Home Guidance

 - The cuff will pump up to restrict the blood flow in your arm – this squeezing may feel a bit uncomfortable, but only lasts a few seconds.

-- The pressure in the cuff is recorded at two points as the blood flow starts to return to your arm – these measurements are used to give your blood pressure reading.
+- The pressure in the cuff is recorded at two points as the blood flow starts to return to your arm – these measurements are used to give your BP reading.

 You can use the link below to calculate your average blood pressure reading.

-- Scroll down to the section titled 'Calculate Your Average Blood Pressure'.
+- Scroll down to the green box below, titled 'Calculate Your Average Blood Pressure'.

 - Enter your morning and evening readings for day one.

 - Click the green button 'add a new day' and repeat this process until you have entered readings for seven days.